damaf/PHMC-LAR/README.md

 ### Related Papers
  * Prediction and Inference in a Partially Hidden Markov-switching Framework with Autoregression.
 Application to Machinery Health Diagnosis.
 Fatoumata Dama, Christine Sinoquet.
 University of Nantes, LS2N UMR CNRS 6004.
 Accepted at the 33rd IEEE International Conference on Tools with Artificial Intelligence(ICTAI): 8 pages, 1-3 november 2021, virtual.
  * F. Dama and C. Sinoquet.
-Partially Hidden Markov Chain Linear Autoregressive model : inference and forecasting.
-Under revision at Machine Learning Journal ([arXiv version](https://arxiv.org/abs/2102.12584)).
+Partially Hidden Markov Chain Multivariate Linear Autoregressive model: inference and forecasting.
+Application to machine health prognostics.
+To appear in Machine Learning.

 ### Required Tools
  * numpy